 Learning all there is to know about pavers requires a great deal of time and research, but we can answer some of the most frequently asked questions to help you make a good and informed decision.

-Most pavers are made from concrete, but also can be made from clay, travertine or other materials.
+Most pavers are made from concrete, but can also be made from clay, travertine, porcelain or other materials.

 Pavers come in many different shapes and thicknesses.
 Common paver shapes include 4"x8", 6"x6", 6"x9", 9"x9", 9"x12" and 12"x12", and often two or more shapes are used together.
 Paver thicknesses include 1", which is often referred to as a remodel paver and normally installed over a concrete base, 2-3/8", which is normally installed over a sand base and 3-1/8", which is normally used by Department of Transporation for roads.